wp-plugins/custom-advertisements-management/readme.txt

 * Place the shortcode on desired location.
 * Also give you the advertisement click count or visit count on each advertisement.
+* I am happy to help you guys, For any query feel free to contact me at : arshsharma91@gmail.com

 == Installation ==